 One aspect of depression that may sound surprising is that levels of common minerals – zinc, magnesium, and selenium – are linked with whether or not someone suffers from the disease.

 This review found that of the three, low zinc intake appears to show the most evidence of being associated with depression.
 This is because of the way that zinc interacts with the regions of the brain, the adrenal glands, signaling compounds, and even inflammation.
-The good news is that zinc supplementation may also provide relief from depression symptoms.
+When these processes are not operating at peak efficiency, it is understandable that mood conditions could follow.
+The good news is that based on the evidence they’ve discovered, the researchers in this review propose that zinc supplementation may provide relief from depression symptoms.